 This will essentially achieve two things:

-- After this particular flexible work period is over, such data can help you assess the pros and cons of such work arrangement as a possible permanent option.
+- After the flexible work period is over, such data can help you judge the pros and cons of making it a permanent option.

-- This data will also help you how each employee dealt with the crisis at hand.
+- This data will also help you with how each employee dealt with the crisis at hand.

-- Also, it will help you in keeping a track of what worked and what didn’t.
-By doing so you will have a better Plan B in the future in case your workforce needs to go remote again.
+Also, it will help you in keeping track of what worked and what didn’t.
+By doing so, you will have a better Plan B in the future if your workforce needs to go remote again.

-You can also judge the performance standards based on the number of key goals the remote employee has managed to accomplish.
-Does having a work from home job increase their efficiency and productivity?
+You can also judge the performance standards based on the number of key goals the remote employee has accomplished.
+Does having a work-from-home job increase their efficiency and productivity?
 Do they deliver better results?

 3. Get Together

 Thus a meetup with the whole team by setting a particular time is extremely important.
-Collectively decide if any kind of team building activity or event can be done.
-This will help to build a community feeling- that they are in all these together- among team members.
+Collectively decide if any kind of team-building activity or event can be done.

 4. Don’t Micromanage

-I know this time will be crucial for managers or leaders wanting to micromanage what the telecommuters might be accomplishing.
+I know that many leaders will want to micromanage what the telecommuters will be doing daily.
 But it’s highly suggested that you don’t do it.